madhavagarwal3012/Calcunite-Executable-File-Application/README.md

 Calcunite is a versatile Python toolkit designed to provide users with a comprehensive set of calculator, geometry, health, and numerology tools.
 The project aims to offer a user-friendly interface for performing various calculations and analyses efficiently.

+## Supported Platforms

+Calcunite should work on any platform with a Python 3.11 compiler.
+These platforms are officially tested.

++ Windows 32 bit
++ Windows 64-bit

 ## 🌟 Features

 Quick overview of the supported features.